kjames88/CarND-Project3/README.md

 ### Integer Angle MSE Method

 Because the categorical method below tended to produce a _twitchy_ model, I switched to mean squared error optimization on integer inputs.
 (Floating point steering angle values were converted to/from integer steps).
+As for the categorical method, input images are windowed to focus on the useful region.
 Using MSE I trained on five epochs with the captured training images without augmentation.
 I also used a python generator to supply training and validation images for this method.
 Attempts to add small data sets to tune the model did not perform well, and the final results were obtained by training on the full data set in one pass.

 ##Changes From First Submission